matthewrcheng/DescEmb/README.md

     --value_mode $value \
     --task $task
 ```
+For our training, we did set the following values:
+--value-mode DSVA_DPE
+--task mortality
+--batch_size 16

 Note: if you want to train with pre-trained BERT model, add command line parameters `--init_bert_params` or `--init_bert_params_with_freeze`. `--init_bert_params_with_freeze` enables the model to load and freeze BERT parameters.

 ## Fine-tune a pre-trained model